Tax Allocation Districts

 TAD grants are used to create and preserve affordable housing, support construction of infrastructure, strengthen local businesses, and improve streets, parks and places of historic and cultural significance.

 Invest Atlanta is committed to this type of development, and TAD funding is critical to its success.
-TADs remain our best, most flexible resource to close equity gaps through catalytic projects.
-TADs are our best resource for combatting market forces that accelerate displacement.
-Alongside programs like Owner-Occupied Rehab and Anti-Displacement Tax Relief, we are working to ensure Atlantans are able to remain in place as long as they choose.
+TADs remain the best, most flexible resource to close equity gaps through catalytic projects.
+They are a powerful resource for combatting market forces that accelerate displacement.
+Alongside programs like Owner-Occupied Rehab and Anti-Displacement Tax Relief, Invest Atlanta is working to ensure Atlantans are able to remain in place as long as they choose.

 *To view each TADs Redevelopment Plan, visit the individual TAD page and scroll to the bottom.